infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 Your mind is utilitarian, meaning that they will always tell you what you want to do, that is within your comfort zone
 - Everybody is a social reject, every table in the library is occupied, with ONE person.
-- I guess you suffer from episodes where you travel to places in your mind ~~- the place is a giant desert or something~~
+- I guess you suffer from episodes where you travel to places in your mind
 - only scene one is in the cherry blossom field to symbolize peace and blissful ignorance
-- ~~mirrors: in the beginning you see your reflections call you names, in the end you shatter all the mirrors, no insecurities ;)~~
 - you have to be PERFECT, cant get into a good school otherwise (volcano thin rope walk)
 - Expectations and responsibilities are presented: take something similar to brim's boulder in die for you, maybe something grand. "mount neverrest"
 - Omori's "stab omori" [mentioned](https://www.youtube.com/watch?v=rUDGlEWa4sE&ab_channel=DarylTalksGames) give the player a thing they cant turn back from, like the needle to the eye from dead space or heavy rain where you have to mutilate yourself to save your son. "force you to do uncomfortable things to progress" milgram experiment